 Keep good distance between yourself and the horse in front of you.
 This is for your safety and theirs.

 Stay away from the hounds at a check.
-Permission from the field master must be granted before you can approach the huntsman or a staff member.
+Permission from the field master must be granted before you can approach the Huntsman or a staff member.

 Never interfere with a hound by using your voice or a whip.

 It is imperative that each of us respects every acre we ride on.
 Without the landowners we would not have our sport.
-Respect newly seeded fields and seedlings.
+Respect newly-seeded fields and seedlings.
 Always track!
+No one is permitted to ride on hunt country on non-hunting days.
+The Hunt has permission to ride as a group on specific days, many times by permit only.

 If anyone damages a jump, please report it to the field master at the next check.